-Rural Lands are those which, due to their value for aquaculture, low density residential uses, high intensity recreational uses, and non-renewable mineral and non-mineral resources uses should be protected from conversion to more intensive uses.
+Rural lands are those outside of urban or urbanizable areas which, due to their value for timber harvesting, aquaculture, low density residential uses, high intensity recreational uses, and non-renewable mineral and non-mineral resource uses should be protected from conversion to more intensive uses.
 Rural subdivisions, major and minor partitions, and other uses served by few public services which satisfy a need that cannot be accommodated in urbanizable areas are also likely to occur within this designation.

-Most Rural Lands designated in this Plan are in areas which contain old town plats and fragmented land ownerships.
+Most Rural lands designated in this Plan are in areas which contain old town plats and fragmented land ownerships.
 These areas may require vacation and replatting or utilization of a Planned Development to protect the natural resources of the area.
 This designation fulfills the recreational tourist demand for housing which has been characteristic of Clatsop County's southwest coastal area.
+The Objectives and Policies of RURAL are designed to protect the forest resource which is vital to Clatsop County's economy.

 - To restrict intensive development on undeveloped shorelands. - 2.
-To preserve the rural character of uplands and woodland areas and maintain open spaces and opportunities along the shoreline for recreational uses. - 3.
-To retain rural areas as sparse settlement, small farms or acreage homesites with hardly any public services. - 4.
+To preserve the rural character of uplands and woodland areas and maintain open spaces and opportunities along the shoreline for recreational uses.

+- 3. To retain rural areas as sparse settlement, small farms or acreage homesites with hardly any public services. - 4.
 To limit the intensity of residential development in order to prevent the gradual development of conditions which would require additional services or higher quality of existing services.

-- 1. The minimum parcel size for building sites in Rural Lands areas shall be 20,000 sq.ft.
-Smaller parcels legally existing at the time of adoption of this Plan are grandfathered, the specifics of which shall be handled in the Zoning Ordinance.
-Amended 83-17, dated September 30, 1983. - 2.
-To evaluate all rural proposals for subdivision, major partitions and new public facilities or services, such as fire station and water systems, for the possible generation of unwanted urbanization which is reflected in the objectives of Rural Lands. - 3.
-All watershed areas need to be defined and development in the surrounding vicinity shall void degradation of the water quality.
+- 1. The minimum parcel size for building sites in RURAL areas shall be 20,000 sq. feet.
+Smaller parcels legally existing at the time of adoption of this Plan are grandfathered, the specifics of which shall be handled in the Zoning Ordinance. - 2.
+To evaluate all rural proposals for subdivisions, major partitions and new public facilities or services, such as fire station and water systems, for the possible generation of unwanted urbanization which is reflected in the objectives of RURAL. - 3.
+All watershed areas need to be defined and development in the surrounding vicinity shall avoid degradation of the water quality.